Interview: EFP Alumnus

 How significant was Madrid's EFP accreditation in your choice of a postgraduate course?
 What benefits did you experience studying periodontology at an EFP-accredited university?

 When I was a dentistry undergraduate student, my dream was to cross the ocean to pursue the american dream.
 Then I met a former Madrid EFP alumnus, now Professor Nicola Discepoli, who emphasised to me that Europe had nothing to envy.
-It was then that I discovered the EFP programs online and I was introduced to my current mentor Professor Mariano Sanz, who invited me to visit his program in Madrid.
+It was then that I discovered the EFP programs online and I was introduced to one of my current mentors, Professor Mariano Sanz, who invited me to visit his program in Madrid.
 I found a place where everything was focused on education, but which also excelled in research and clinical practice, both primarily carried out by EFP students.
 Importantly, the role of these students did not end once they graduated.
 Indeed, the sense of belonging - and also gratitude toward his leader Mariano Sanz - was keeping the most brilliant students there to give back what they received to newcomers and continue learning by sharing their knowledge, in a virtuous circle.
 This is the magic of EFP programs, where being an alumnus does not end at graduation but it is for life.

 And how does it feel now that you are a distinguished professor at the recently EFP-accredited Department of Periodontology at University of Oslo?